 Begun just a few years ago the landscape group although still in its infancy has developed a full programme each season to support members who wish to improve their skills in creating landscape imagery, whether this is with a traditional or more contemporary approach.
 In addition, in the recent past, we have been able to organise exclusive workshops with renowned local professional photographer Justin Minns out on the coasts of both North Norfolk and North Essex.

-Currently, we meet monthly at one of picturesque locations that can be reached within an hour from Norwich.
-These events are a relaxed, friendly and informal way to improve your landscape photography as part of a small group of about ten (10) photographers.
+Currently, we meet monthly at one of the many picturesque locations that can be reached within an hour from Norwich.
+These events are a relaxed, friendly and informal way to improve your landscape photography as part of a small group of about ten (10) to twelve (12) photographers.

 The shoots normally start early morning (September to March) and later in the day (April to June) and generally end with a get together and drink over which we can discuss the outcomes and plan future events.
 Keep an eye on the website for choice of location and meeting times.
 Please note that published details may be altered at the last moment so we can take account of expected weather conditions.